irrdnet/irrd/docs/database.rst

   values.
 Comments are stripped, multiple lines and line continuation flattened to a single multi-line string.
-  For fields like `members`, the value is recorded as a list, in most cases the value is a string.
+  For fields like `members`, the value is recorded as a list, in other cases the value is a string.
   In non-strict mode (i.e. for mirrored databases) this only contains values for primary and lookup keys, as other attributes are not parsed.